 Qualified text ends when the first un-escaped qualifier is found in the field text.

-The text after the first matching qualifier is found and the end of the field (next delimiter) is treated as not qualified and eventual qualifiers in that space will be ignored.
+When text after the first matching qualifier is found, the end of the field (next delimiter) is treated as not qualified and eventual qualifiers in that space will be ignored.

 There are fixed limitations on the size of parsed fields and number of columns in a row.
-Currently, the fields can have maximum of 64K characters and rows can have maximum of 1024 columns.
+Currently, the fields can have a maximum of 64K characters, and rows can have a maximum of 1024 columns.
 These values could eventually be changed or parameterized based on users’ feedback.

 Design-time experience